Turing-MarketMap/market-map/README.md

 - Exposing internal APIs for Market Map's Frontend.
 - Import simulated db with a CSV file (could also be replaced by consuming a third party API)
 - Build a project with Service Oriented Architecture (SOA)
+- Train and deploy a series of ANN regressors that predict the expected price of a specific car model.

 ## Requirements and Setup (for Mac):
 ### Ruby and Rails